kalebheitzman/moodle-filter_autotranslate/docs/ai-instructions.md

    - **`fetchtranslation_task.php`**: Scheduled task that fetches translations from the Google Generative AI API for untagged content.

 3. **Filter**:
    - **`text_filter.php`**: Replaces `{t:hash}` tags with translations based on the user’s language, using `translation_repository.php` for read-only access.
-Additionally, it dynamically tags untagged content during page rendering, processes MLang tags, and stores the tagged content in the database (`mdl_autotranslate_translations`, `mdl_autotranslate_hid_cids`) and cache (`taggedcontent`).
+Additionally, it dynamically tags untagged content during page rendering, processes MLang tags, and stores the tagged content in the database (`mdl_filter_autotranslate_translations`, `mdl_filter_autotranslate_hid_cids`) and cache (`taggedcontent`).
 This allows the filter to handle content from third-party modules without requiring manual configuration in `tagging_config.php`, ensuring broader compatibility and flexibility.

 4. **Configuration**:
    - **`tagging_config.php`**: Defines the tables, fields, and relationships to tag, organized by context level (e.g., `course`, `book`, `book_chapters`).